VirenderNayal/NSUTella/CONTRIBUTING.md

 Your Pull Request has been submitted and will be reviewed by the maintainer and merged.

-Hope you will learn something new while contributing in this project!!😇�
+Hope you will learn something new while contributing in this project!!😇